Milne-Centre/ThaiPASS2022/README.md

 During the week of the school, we may add new things to this repository.
 So, we will need to update what we have already downloaded.

-- To do this in 'Git Hub Desktop', select "ThaiPASS2021" on the left hand side of the git hub desktop window (see the red arrow in image below), if it is not already selected.
+- To do this in 'GitHub Desktop', select "ThaiPASS2022" on the left hand side of the git hub desktop window (see the red arrow in image below), if it is not already selected.

 ![alt text](https://github.com/Milne-Centre/ThaiPASS2018/blob/master/updateghrepos.png "Screenshot of Updating a Repository with GUI")

-- With the "ThaiPASS2021" repository selected within git hub desktop, now click the "Fetch Origin" button (as indicated by the blue arrow).
+- With the "ThaiPASS2022" repository selected within git hub desktop, now click the "Fetch Origin" button (as indicated by the blue arrow).

 You now have updated the repository with the latest changes and files.